Sally Lush Artist

 Curatorial Projects

-Harbourview Sculpture Trail, Te Atatu Peninsula.
+Harbourview Sculpture Trail (2012), Te Atatu Peninsula.

-Curator and one of the organising group for this project.
+Curator and one of the organising group ( of 4) for this project.
 This exciting exhibition of 45 sculptures by contemporary New Zealand artists will be displayed for 4 weeks in March along a trail through a unique salt marsh area with ponds and stunning views across the Waitemata Harbour to Auckland City, the Harbour Bridge and Rangitoto Island beyond.
 This art event has been set up by Te Atatu Business Association with support from Auckland Council to, enhance the environment of Te Atatu Peninsula and as a fundraising opportunity for Hospice West Auckland, whose purpose is to ensure all New Zealanders have access to the best possible hospice care at the end of their lives.

 The 45 artworks in this exhibition, from 35 contemporary New Zealand artists have been chosen for their connection to the rich local history and the natural uniqueness of this salt marsh area that surrounds the Te Atatu Peninsula that was once kauri forest and peat swamps.
 Several artworks also comment on social and political issues that affect communities and environments in this area, greater Auckland and globally.
 Artworks are all for sale.
 Proceeds to Hospice West Auckland.